JakubSzwajka/JakubSzwajka.github.io/_posts/2021-6-20-Django-rest-framework-basics.md

 layout: post
 title: Django rest framework - basics I wish to know before I started last project
 published: true
+comments: true
 excerpt_separator: <!--more-->
 ---

 The idea is to gather all information how to set up API endpoints based on model in Django and create some kind of cheat sheet.

 <!--more-->

 To make it work in Django, we need three things.
 Some kind of **Model** with **serializer** and the **View**.
 Then we plug it to url and voilà!
 Let's make it step by step.

 ## Model